leftArrow

 Cross-site scripting is a common vulnerability that attackers actively exploit to gain access to sensitive user data.
 As a responsible organization, you need the right measures to defend your applications against this vulnerability and prevent cyberattacks.
 Using a modern DAST tool can help you discover XSS vulnerabilities and mitigate the risk.

-Regular vulnerability scanning is a robust measure to discover such risks and protect your applications from all kinds of threats.
+Regular penetration testing is a robust measure to discover such risks and protect your applications from all kinds of threats.
 ZeroThreat is a next-gen DAST tool that you can use for security testing.
 Its advanced scanning capabilities will help you identify XSS and other OWASP Top 10 vulnerabilities.

-It offers lots of advantages including 5x faster scanning speed, 98.9% accuracy, zero-false positives, and out-of-band threat detection.
-You can leverage AI-driven vulnerability scanning to detect complex and hard-to-detect vulnerabilities to protect you from all cybersecurity risks.
+It offers lots of advantages, including 10x faster scanning speed, 98.9% accuracy, zero-false positives, and out-of-band threat detection.
+You can leverage its AI-driven pentesting tool to detect complex and hard-to-detect vulnerabilities to protect you from all cybersecurity risks.
 Try ZeroThreat for $0 and experience the power.

 Frequently Asked Questions